iezll1106/Java_Document_Inventory/README.md

 Make a list of websites that you found helpful in this project

-* W3school R Tutorial https://www.w3schools.com/r/r_intro.asp
+* W3school Java Programming Tutorial https://www.w3schools.com/java/java_intro.asp

-1
+* Youtube Java Programming Tutorial https://www.youtube.com/playlist?list=PLP9IO4UYNF0VT3LvP_Cl4EIEyVk-Q5DP3

 # Future Work

 Make a list of things that you need to fix, improve, and add in the future.
-- Combine all summaries and plots into an R Markdown report
+- Combine